 Program Eligibility Requirements

-Homeless, single-parent families with a commitment toward goal accomplishment are eligible for our program.
-Referrals to HMHI might come from the homeless individuals themselves, or from agencies or other people, or from drug/alcohol treatment centers.
+Homeless families with a commitment toward goal accomplishment are eligible for our program.
+Referrals to HMHI might come from the individuals themselves, or from agencies or other people, or from drug/alcohol treatment centers.

 Potential participants may have experienced eviction due to loss of income.
 They may need to leave an unsafe relationship.
 They may have exceeded the time limitations of emergency shelter.
 Some seek placement following the completion of drug/alcohol treatment program at a particular facility.